jcwarfield/parallel-hash/README.md

 the MD5 hash of each URL content.
 The list of URLs processed is configurable as well as the number of threads used to hash the url content (see below);

+## Prerequisites
+JDK 11 or above needs to be installed locally.

 ## Documentation
 Aside from this readme, the `adr` folder contains the required notes expressing what would have been done differently had the time spent on the task been a week.